Table of Contents

 Since January 2006, the Government of Bolivia has introduced economic and social reforms designed to meet the basic needs of the poorest people.
 Challenges remain.
 These include: inequality and exclusion, especially of the indigenous population; relatively nascent democratic institutions and internal political tensions; and diversification of its economy.

-CIDA's programming in Bolivia is closely aligned with the principles of Bolivia's national development plan (NDP), which promotes the Government of Bolivia's goals of constructing a new, equitable, more just, and economically vigorous society by addressing the social, democratic, and economic dimensions of development.
+Canada's international development programming in Bolivia is closely aligned with the principles of Bolivia's national development plan (NDP), which promotes the Government of Bolivia's goals of constructing a new, equitable, more just, and economically vigorous society by addressing the social, democratic, and economic dimensions of development.

-CIDA continues to improve maternal health and reduce child mortality by improving access to essential health care, combatting malnutrition, and increasing sustainable access to safe drinking water and basic sanitation services.
+Canada continues to improve maternal health and reduce child mortality by improving access to essential health care, combatting malnutrition, and increasing sustainable access to safe drinking water and basic sanitation services.

-CIDA encourages sustainable economic growth by supporting training in market-driven skills for employment programs (technical and vocational training) and promoting effective corporate social responsibility programs for the sustainable well-being of communities through the empowering of women as economic actors by increasing their access to markets, property, credit, and technology and through strengthened sustainable development of the hydrocarbon sector.
+Canada encourages sustainable economic growth by supporting training in market-driven skills for employment programs (technical and vocational training) and promoting effective corporate social responsibility programs for the sustainable well-being of communities through the empowering of women as economic actors by increasing their access to markets, property, credit, and technology and through strengthened sustainable development of the hydrocarbon sector.